 Following the by-elections, the US announces it will send an ambassador to Burma, set up an office of the US Agency for International Development and support UN development programs.
 Further easing of sanctions follow, including a suspension of restrictions on US investment in Burma and the relaxation of a ban on imports of Burmese goods into the US.

-At the end of May, Suu Kyi travels to Thailand to address the World Economic Forum on East Asia.
+Suu Kyi travels to Thailand to address the World Economic Forum on East Asia at the end of May.
 It is the first time she has left Burma in 24 years.
 Many other trips overseas follow.

 In June, during a 17-day tour of Europe, she delivers her long-delayed lecture for the 1991 Nobel Peace Prize at a ceremony in Oslo.
 She is presented Amnesty International's Ambassador of Conscience Award, the organisation's highest honour, while in Dublin, Ireland, and addresses both houses of the British Parliament while in the United Kingdom.